vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/Programming/Input/DeltaTime.md

 > How far should the character move this frame?

 #### Why mouse input should not be scaled:
-Mouse delta already describes "how many units the mouse travelled this frame", it should not be scaled again.
+Mouse delta already describes "_how many units the mouse travelled this frame_", it is already dependent on the time between frames.
-Doubly-scaling the input will make the value **frame rate dependent**.
+DeltaTime scaling will make the value **frame rate dependent**.
 If your game has hitches, you will feel it as jumpiness, as a longer frame-time will give you more time to move your mouse, which you then incorrectly scale again with a larger `deltaTime` value.

 ### Jitter with moving rigidbodies